tessel/project/T2-TECHNICAL-OVERVIEW.md

 Below is a high level diagram of the hardware architecture:
 ![T2 Hardware Diagram](https://docs.google.com/drawings/d/124Qrry4MCywzKJq1mQSo8Xwk_S58YT4IG4OHf_2oUWM/pub?w=960&h=720)

-As you an see from the diagram, the Atmel co-processor manages the USB connection and can communicate with the MediaTek through a SPI bus.
+As you can see from the diagram, the Atmel co-processor manages the USB connection and can communicate with the MediaTek through a SPI bus.
 The MediaTek can execute user scripts, and when it interprets hardware commands (like pulling a GPIO high or sending data over I2C), it packages it up and sends it over to the Atmel over a pre-defined protocol on that SPI bus.

 ### Software Architecture
 The MediaTek is responsible for managing the two USB Host ports, the ethernet port, and the WiFi network interace directly from the OpenWRT Operating System.